orbcode/orbuculum/README.md

  `-t`: Use TPIU decoder.
 This will not sync if TPIU is not configured, so you won't see
      packets in that case.

+ `-u`: Use Ultraspeed ftdi interface.
+This will support operation up to 12Mbps and is currently
+    the best option for SWO decode.

  `-v`: Verbose mode.

 Orbcat